 Your Treatment Journey

-We evaluate your trauma history, current symptoms, and treatment goals.
-We verify your insurance coverage — including Tricare — before you commit to anything.
+We review symptoms, safety, sleep, prior treatment, and your goals.
+We verify insurance before you commit to anything.

 FAQ

-Your free consultation is a confidential, no-pressure conversation about your PTSD symptoms and whether TMS is right for you.
-Tricare accepted.
-Veteran-focused care.
+Your free consultation is a confidential, no-pressure conversation about PTSD symptoms and the right care path.
+Tricare accepted for eligible services.
+Veteran- and First Responder-friendly care.

 1200 Towne Centre Blvd, STE 1120 — Provo, UT 84601